jcgarciaram/General/FinalProject/readme.md

 After all of the predicted data points are generated, `python matplot` will display a snap shot comparing the actual and predicted data point.

 In the module `ComparingActualAndPredicted.py`, the actual and predicted hexbug positions are displayed in an animation using the `python turtle` library.
-The `Actual_Centroid_Data.txt` and `Predicted_Centroid_Data.txt` files are first read and stored as arrays.
+A text file comtaining the actual data points is input as an argument.
+The actual data pints and the predicted data points stored in `Predicted_Centroid_Data.txt` file are first read and stored as arrays.
 The hexbug's actual centroid data is stored as `x` and `y` arrays, and the predicted data points are stored as `x_predict` and `y_predict`.
 The module contains one function call `displayActualAndPredicted()`.
 This function is for the visualization of the actual and predicted position data points as an animation.
 The animation screen is setup.
 The turtles for the actual and predicted position visualizations are initialized.
 Then the actual and predicted data points are iterated and used to update the animation with the sequential position.
 During the iteration of the actual and predicted data points, the L<sup>2</sup> error is calculated and is printed in the console and updated as the animation is running.